 Air monitoring results, which are collected in real time, are reviewed regularly by technicians and government regulators to ensure that the air quality criteria are not exceeded.
 According to DEC, “total VOC levels detected at the perimeter monitoring locations comply with the standard established for protecting public health.”

-To provide additional protection, the equipment is set to provide notification to a technician if lower levels (investigative and control levels) than those established by the regulators (work perimeter limits) are met.
+To provide additional protection the equipment is set to provide notification to a technician if lower levels (investigative and control levels) than those established by the regulators (work perimeter limits) are met.
 If an investigative level is reached, there will be an evaluation, the emission source(s) identified, and the perimeter concentrations closely watched for potential increases.
-If a control level is reached, mitigation measures will be implemented, such as modifying the layout and filling of the geotextile tubes.
 For more details, see the Community Health and Safety Plan referenced above.
-If the work perimeter limit is reached, operations related to the source(s) will be restricted or stopped until the work is reassessed.

-Odors are checked at the air monitoring stations along the work perimeters of the consolidation area and lakeshore.
-Trained professionals conduct inspections at each station once every six hours, 24 hours per day, seven days per week (when dredging is active).
-When odors are detected at the site perimeter, controls described above can be applied.
-Depending on the nature of the complaint, odor monitoring will occur at, and possibly beyond, the work perimeters.
+Odors are checked at the air monitoring stations along the work perimeter of the consolidation area by trained professionals.
+When odors are detected at the site perimeter, controls can be applied.
+Depending on the nature of the detection, odor monitoring will occur at, and possibly beyond, the work perimeters.